BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * For single-end libraries, we provide as default fragment length 180 bp, with a sd of 20bp.
 * For paired-end libraries, Kallisto can estimate the fragment length and sd, so we do not provide this information.

-#### Quality control for cell population

-* For each cell-type population we compute the ratio of how many times a gene is detected across the number of cells with a simple threshold (TPM > 0).
-* Verify if the cell-type population follow a bimodal distribution, i.e. most genes are either present in almost all cells, or absent in almost all cells.

 #### Result processing at individual cell

 From the Kallisto output, for each genomic feature, counts of pseudo-aligned reads are retrieved.